day8/re-frame/README.md

 The `router` will:
 1. inspect the 1st element of the arriving vector
-2. look in its registry for the handler which looks after this kind of event
+2. look in its registry for the handler which is registered for this kind of event
 3. call that handler with two parameters: (1) the current value in `app-db` and (2) the event vector
 4. reset! the returned value back into `app-db`.